BadEnd777/Personal-Website/README.md

     -   `styles/`: Manages global styles and customizes the Chakra UI theme.
     -   `utils/`: Provides utility functions.

+> [!NOTE]\
+> Learn more about the project's structure in [this blog post](https://badend.pages.dev/blog/best-practices-and-tips-for-structuring-reactjs-projects).

-## License
+### License

-This project is licensed under the [MIT License](/LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Thank you for respecting the open-source spirit!

+---